 - 2010 Bike To Work Day (May 21): video.

 Annual Bike Challenges!

 National Bike Challenge!

-2015 National Bike Challenge RESULTS: We logged in a total of 34,618 miles as a university with 46 members logging their miles consistently throughout the challenge.
+2015 National Bike Challenge RESULTS: In 2015, we logged in a total of 34,618 miles as a university with 46 members logging their miles consistently throughout the challenge.
 Congratulations to the participants who earned our 2015 bike challenge incentives:

 • Biggest Mover - David King with 5,552 total points.